 Julie Henzel, PsyD, Psychologist

-Dr. Henzel is a licensed psychologist and a certified school psychologist with over 10 years of experience working in the psychology field.
-She holds a Master’s of Arts degree in School Psychology from The Ohio State University and a Doctorate of Psychology in School Psychology from Philadelphia College of Osteopathic Medicine.
-Dr. Henzel completed a pre-doctoral internship in child clinical psychology (American Psychological Association accredited) at Child and Adolescent Behavioral Health in Canton, Ohio and a postdoctoral fellowship in intellectual and developmental disabilities psychology at Ohio State’s Nisonger Center.
-Prior to joining Bridgeway Academy in 2011, Dr. Henzel worked in school, clinical, and specialty autism centers where she served children and adolescents with a range of needs.
+Dr. Henzel is a licensed psychologist and a certified school psychologist with over 15 years of experience working in the psychology field.
+She holds a Master of Arts degree in School Psychology from The Ohio State University and a Doctorate of Psychology in School Psychology from Philadelphia College of Osteopathic Medicine.
+Dr. Henzel completed a pre-doctoral internship in child clinical psychology (American Psychological Association accredited) at Child and Adolescent Behavioral Health in Canton, Ohio, and a postdoctoral fellowship in intellectual and developmental disabilities psychology at Ohio State University’s Nisonger Center.
+Prior to joining Bridgeway in 2013, Dr. Henzel worked in school, clinical, and specialty autism centers where she served children and adolescents with a range of needs.
 In her spare time, she enjoys spending time with her husband and two daughters, traveling, and singing in a local choir.